kelly-mcguffog/capstone-project/README.md

 * Modify my profile information
 * Create a packing list for my trip
 * Mark an item as packed on my packing list
-* Delete an itiem from my packing list
+* Delete an item from my packing list
 * Resize the application for any screen